VOLUNTEER AT A BAVA MEMBER AGENCY

 Requirements: Volunteer application form with two references, criminal record check and vulnerable sector search.
 Valid drivers license with fewer than three demerit points required for some positions.

-Services provided for: People who are blind or partially sighted (all ages).
+Services provided for: People who are blind or partially sighted of all ages and their families.

 Collingwood General and Marine Hospital